 David Jaramillo – Fire, Fuels, and Forestry Program Manager

-David is a California Registered Professional Forester (#2839) with over 15 years of ecological and forestry experience.
-He has worked with private landowners, private timber, non-profit, NGO’s and the Bureau of Land Management on a variety of forestry and fire related projects.
-David’s principle interests include traditional ecology, fire and fuels management, ecosystem restoration, community wildfire planning, and watershed and wildlife issues as they pertain to the stewardship of our natural resources.
+David is a California Registered Professional Forester (#2839) with over 15 years of ecological restoration and forestry experience.
+He has worked with private landowners, private timber, non-profits, and the Bureau of Land Management on a variety of forestry and fire-related projects.
+David’s principle interests include traditional ecology, fire and fuels management, ecosystem restoration, community wildfire planning, and watershed and wildlife issues.
 He is dedicated to caring for our forests and ecosystems for future generations.
-He received a B.S in Forestry Conservation as well as Minors in Wildlife Management and Environmental Ethics from Humboldt State University.
+He received a B.S in Forestry Conservation and Minors in Wildlife Management and Environmental Ethics from Humboldt State University.

 Call David at (530) 628-4206 or email him at david[at]thewatershedcenter.com

-Emily Troisi – Fire Adapted Communities Network Liaison
+Emily Troisi – Fire Adapted Communities Learning Network Liaison

 Email Emily at emily[at]thewatershedcenter.com

 Heather Jones – Office Manager